Home – Regulations – Corporate Sustainability Due Diligence Directive

 The CSDDD is a significant step forward in the EU’s efforts to promote corporate sustainability.
 It is the international due diligence law most aligned with the United Nations (UN) and Organization for Economic Cooperation and Development (OECD) guidelines on human rights and business.

-Over the next two years, Member States will take the important step to ensure strong national legislation aligned with CSDDD.
+Over the next few years, Member States will take the important steps to ensure strong national legislation aligned with CSDDD.
 It will be paramount for them to ensure sufficient resources are allocated to enforcement and assurance of effective implementation, holding companies accountable to action and transparency.

 Who does it apply to?